H.R. 3268: Federal Bird Safe Buildings Act of 2025

 1

-The bill applies to public buildings that are constructed, acquired, or subject to a substantial alteration involving more than 50 percent of the facade, with that threshold determined by the Commissioner of Public Buildings.
+The rules apply to public buildings that are newly constructed, acquired, or substantially altered when more than 50 percent of the facade is affected, with the Commissioner of Public Buildings making that call.

 2